 Sermon 4 of 4: Be Jesus, by Justin Rossow (Comparison/Contrast Structure)

-The sermon notes for this manuscript will be available soon.
+The sermon notes for this manuscript can be found here.

 “Jesus must be cheating.”

 I know—that doesn’t sound very pious.
 But I think that, whether we are consciously aware of it or not, our typical response to any suggestion that we emulate Jesus, or imitate Jesus, or be conformed to the image of Jesus for the sake of others—any time we are invited to “be Jesus,” I think that we think: “Jesus must be cheating.”

 I mean, Jesus is so loving, he is so kind, he is so powerful yet humble.
 Of course he is going to resist temptation!
 Of course he’s going to lay down his life for his friends!
 Of course Jesus can do all kinds of miraculous signs of the Kingdom, and love his enemies, and save the world: he’s God, for crying out loud!

 So when I am asked to do any of the things Jesus did, when I am called on to resist temptation, or to love my enemies, or humbly engage in the powerful work of the Kingdom, my first reaction is to let myself off the hook by seeing the God/Man Jesus and saying, “Of course Jesus can do that!
 He’s God.
 And I’m not.”

 In other words, Jesus must be cheating: sneaking in a little divine power to resist the devil; pulling off a second-person-of-the-Trinity magic trick to point to the Kingdom; playing his God-in-the-flesh card whenever the going got too tough for his flesh.

 So when Carl Medearis or anybody else invites me to “be Jesus,” I take that invitation with a grain of salt.
 I mean, I can be maybe a little bit like Jesus once in a while, but he’s God, and if I’m honest, I kind of think that gets me off the hook.